Ahmad Rifaat Pasha

-Ahmad Rifaat Pasha (8 December 1825 – 15 May 1858) was a member of the Albanian Muhammad Ali dynasty of Egypt.
+Ahmad Rifaat Pasha (8 December 1825 – 15 May 1858) was a member of the Muhammad Ali dynasty of Egypt.
 He was the son of Ibrahim Pasha of Egypt, and his consort Shivakiar Qadin.

 Death

 He was heir presumptive to Sa'id Pasha.
 However, in 1858, a special train conveying Ahmad Rifaat Pasha was being carried on a car float across the Nile at Kafr el-Zayyat.
-The train fell off the car float into the river and the prince was drowned.
+The train fell off the car float into the river where the prince drowned.

 Sa'id outlived Ahmad Rifaat until 1863, when he was succeeded by Isma'il Pasha.